secnot/django-param-field/README.md

 ## References

 * [Domain speficific languages python slide](http://es.slideshare.net/Siddhi/creating-domain-specific-languages-in-python)
-* [Small django-param-field tutorial](http://www.secnot.com/django-param-field-en.html) with a longer example than the README
+* [Small django-param-field tutorial](http://www.secnot.com/django-param-field-en.html) with a longer example than the one in this README.

 ## TODO